expo/expo/docs/pages/versions/unversioned/sdk/facedetector.md

 ### `FaceDetector.isAvailableAsync()`

-Returns whether the Face Detector API is enabled on the current device.
+Returns whether the Face Detection API is enabled on the current device.

 #### Returns

-A `Promise` resolving to either `true` or `false`.
+Async `boolean`, indicating whether the Face Detection API is available on the current device.
+Currently this resolves `true` on iOS and Android only.

 ### `FaceDetector.detectFacesAsync(uri, options)`